MorrisMA/M65C02A/README.md

     columns 7 and F. The M65C02A prefix instructions can be used to extend the addressing mode of the Rockwell bit-oriented instructions.
-Zero page indirect, stack-relative, and stack-relative indirect addressing modes are supported using the IND, ISZ, OSX, and OIS prefix instructions.
+Zero page indirect, stack-relative, and stack-relative indirect addressing modes are supported using the IND, ISZ (OIS), and OSX prefix instructions.

     (18)    M65C02A core provides a multi-purpose move byte instruction.
 The instruction has two operating modes: single cycle, and multi-cycle.
 In the single cycle mode, the instruction terminates after each move is completed.
     The count (A), source pointer (X), and destination pointer (Y) registers are updated before the instruction terminates.
-Decrementing the count register (A) sets the ALU ZC flags like a DEC A (DEA) instruction.
+Decrementing the count register (A) sets the ALU Z and C flags like a DEC A (DEA) instruction.
 This allows the programmer the option to loop back and continue the execution of the single cycle move instruction.
-The multi-cycle transfers the entire block before terminating.
+The multi-cycle version of the instruction transfers the entire block before terminating.
 Because of this behavior, the multi-cycle move instruction is not interruptable.
 The source and destination pointers may be independently configured to increment, decrement, or hold.
-This allows the M65C02A move instruction to support a wide range of data transfer tasks.
+These features allow the M65C02A move instruction to support a wide range of data transfer tasks.

     (19)    M65C02A core implements a zero page (and stack-relative) accumulator- memory exchange instruction.
 The M65C02A prefix instructions may be used as